pnarkiewicz/ethdenver-snaps-wallet/README.md

 ## Blockchain feature #3

 Patootoo (prototype) Wallet Database - select desired filters, click 'Get a list of accounts!' and wait 2-4 minutes to get the list satisyfing your needs!
+Patootoo is clever but it needs some time to think!

 TODO #1: improve the UX.
 TODO #2: add button with function downloading the data.